CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 ### Construction Site LOD

-In the infamous "Demolition Man" mission, the player is tasked with destroying a construction site with the use of a remote controlled helicopter.
+In the infamous "Demolition Man" mission, the player is tasked with destroying a construction site with the use of a remote-controlled helicopter.
 Due to a bug in the mission's script, when the regular construction site model gets swapped for the damaged model, the building's LOD model becomes "orphaned"
-(as in, it loses a link its corresponding high-quality model) and starts showing at all times, resulting in the low quality building rendering "inside" the damaged model.
+(as in, it loses a link to its corresponding high-quality model) and starts showing at all times, resulting in the low-quality building rendering "inside" the damaged model.
-Starting from this update, the LOD gets re-linked to the newly swapped damaged model, and thus retains the correct behavior.
+Starting from this update, the LOD gets re-linked to the newly swapped damaged model and thus retains the correct behavior.

 {% include figures/juxtapose.html left="/assets/img/posts/sp-2024-update/juxtapose/10_gta-vc_WXShkKj3SL.jpg" left-label="Stock"
         right="/assets/img/posts/sp-2024-update/juxtapose/10_gta-vc_C2NDoIpPxA.jpg" right-label="SilentPatch"